Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

-# Manage header file settings
+# Specify header file settings

 The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.